mhoemmen/wg21-proposals/submdspan_future/submdspan-future.md

 [*Editorial note*: Please note drive-by fix for `src.data_handle()` (original was `src.data()`). -- *end note*]

 [*Editorial note*: Please note drive-by fix adding missing `typename` before `AccessorPolicy::offset_policy`. -- *end note*]

-[*Editorial note*: We believe that the above wording permits, but does not require canonicalization, for Standard layout mappings.
-If LWG does not agree, we can come up with alternative wording. -- *end note*]